pixelit-project/PixelIt.Docs/src/nodered.md

 ![](/screen_data_update_node.png)

-Screen Data Update ist ein kleiner Helfer von der Pixel It Node-RED Erweiterung.
+Screen Data Update is a small helper from PixelIt Node-RED extension.

-### Die Aufgaben:
+### The tasks

 -   Den ankommenden Screen als Data Update für einen Screen Tagen so das der Core Node weiß damit umzugehen.

-### Die Konfiguration:
+### The configuration

 ---

 ![](/screen_data_update_node_config.png)

-**Name**: Dieser ist frei wählbar.
+**Name**: This value can be chosen as you like.

 ## Matrix Control

 ---

 ![](/matrix_control_node.png)
-Matrix Control ist ein kleiner Helfer von der Pixel It Node-RED Erweiterung.
+Matrix Control is a small helper from PixelIt Node-RED extension.

-### Die Aufgaben:
+### The tasks

--   Den ankommenden Datenstrom als Matrix Steuerbefehle Tagen so das der Core Node weiß damit umzugehen.
+- The incoming data stream as matrix control commands days so that the core node knows how to deal with it.

-### Die Konfiguration:
+### The configuration

 ![](/matrix_control_node_config.png)

-**Name**: Dieser ist frei wählbar.
+**Name**: This value can be chosen as you like.

 ## Playlist Update